ospaf/ospaf-primary/GithubUser/git_data_prepare/README.md

 # Find and save all the repos of certain user
  - Command: 'python repo_list_loop.py'

+# Find and save all the events of certain user
+ - Command: 'python event_list_loop.py'

 - - -
 Copyright 2014 Ospaf Lab Software, Inc. Unless otherwise marked, this work is licensed under a [Creative Commons Attribution 3.0 Unported License](http://creativecommons.org/licenses/by/3.0/).